 We have shown in Part II that the methodology of event studies involves a tradeoff between confidence level and power.
-This tradeoff is manifested in the various ways that event studies can be used in securities fraud litigation - market efficiency, price impact, loss causation and damages.
+This tradeoff is manifested in the various ways that event studies can be used in securities fraud litigation: market efficiency, price impact, loss causation, and damages.
 In each case, a higher confidence level increases the probability that a price movement will not be deemed sufficiently extreme to meet the legal requirement at issue, increasing the difficulty of a successful fraud claim.
 A higher power level increases the probability that a price movement will be accurately characterized as extreme, reducing the difficulty of a successful claim.
 The true impact of the tradeoff depends on the legal context, including both the extent to which the results of the event study are dispositive of the legal issue as well as whether the plaintiff bears the burden of establishing an extreme price drop or the defendant bears the burden of disproving such a drop.

-Importantly, we have also demonstrated that the 95% threshold is not an objective measure of scientific validity - it is simply the threshold at which the likelihood of a false positive is less than 5%.
-Whether that threshold should be used as the standard for determining whether an event study is admissible or probative is a legal, not a scientific question.
+Importantly, we have also demonstrated that the 95% threshold is not an objective measure of scientific validity-it is simply the threshold at which the likelihood of a false positive is less than 5%.
+Whether that threshold should be used as the standard for determining whether an event study is admissible or probative is a legal, not a scientific, question.
 Thus, for example, when a court considers an event study purporting to show whether stock price has reacted to a corrective disclosure, the court's task is to determine whether the plaintiff, through the introduction of the event study, either alone or in conjunction with other evidence, has met its burden of establishing loss causation.
-The event study, and the significance of its result, are simply evidence, and it is for the fact finder to determine the weight due to that evidence.
+The event study, and the significance of its result, are simply evidence, and it is for the factfinder to determine the weight given to that evidence.
 An event study that demonstrates price impact with a confidence level of 95% is, presumably, more probative than one that demonstrates price impact only at a 90% level, because all else equal, the possibility of a false positive is greater in the latter case.
-But it is a legal question, not one for an expert witness, what standard the evidence must meet in any given context.

-In this context, the probabilities associated with confidence level and power bear an uncertain relationship to legal standards of proof such as the preponderance standard typically used in the civil context.101
+But the standard the evidence must meet in any given context is a legal question, not one for an expert witness.
+Similarly, the relationship between the probabilities associated with confidence level and power and legal standards of proof such as the preponderance standard typically used in the civil context is uncertain.

-To be fair, courts appear to believe that they are applying proven standards of scientific validity to the question of whether an event study purports to demonstrate a causal effect between a disclosure and a stock price movement.102 The problem is that the question of when a statistical result is compelling enough to count as scientific knowledge is quite a different one from the question of when evidence is strong enough to satisfy the policy considerations that drive standards of evidence in regulation and/or court.103 Several commentators have criticized courts for their willingness to treat empirical data as scientific fact instead of recognizing that the decision to treat it as reliable or probative is inherently a legal question.104
+To be fair, courts appear to believe that they are applying proven standards of scientific validity to the question of whether an event study purports to demonstrate a causal effect between a disclosure and a stock price movement.
+The problem is that the question of when a statistical result is compelling enough to count as scientific knowledge is quite a different one from the question of when evidence is strong enough to satisfy the policy considerations that drive standards of evidence in regulation or court.
+Several commentators have criticized courts for their willingness to treat empirical data as scientific fact instead of recognizing that the decision to treat it as reliable or probative is inherently a legal question.
+On the study of the standard of the standard